Luftare/shadow/README.md

 #### Server

-- server sends updated game state to all clients in interval
 - server keeps track of player that have connected during the game and will show them as observers
 - server will track hp and message deaths